 Have you ever let complacency get the better of you?
-Blind spots in our day to day lives can be so challenging.
+Blind spots during IT Projects can be so challenging.
 Let’s explore why we get caught off guard and what can be done about it.

 “Consider a Turkey that is fed every day.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed every day by friendly members of the human race… On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the Turkey.
 It will incur a revision of belief.”